Nathan Rich

-Nathan Rich (born February 13, 1982) is an American author, Scientology critic and content creator.
+Nathan Rich (born February 13, 1982) is an American YouTuber with half a million subscribers, author, and Scientology critic.
 He appeared on Leah Remini: Scientology and the Aftermath alongside classmate Tara Reile about their experiences at the Scientology boarding school, the Mace-Kingsley Ranch School.

 Early life and education

 Rich is the only child of Julie Miriam Rich, a pet communicator, who died from cancer in 2010.
 He completed only two school grades, seventh and eighth grades, at Dunedin Academy.
-He spent four years at the Mace Kingsley Ranch when he was 8 and 14 years old.
+He spent four years at the Mace-Kingsley Ranch when he was 8 and 14 years old.
 At 17, he left home and was later disconnected by his family.
 He spent seven years homeless while using and dealing drugs before attending community college.

 Scientology

 Mace-Kingsley Ranch

 At 8 years old, Rich was sent to the Scientology boarding school, the Mace-Kingsley Ranch in Palmdale, California, and then again at age 14.
 Rich alleges the Ranch was an abusive environment, with punishments including being scrubbed with a metal fence brush and paddling from the staff.